 4. Use a safe and natural lubricate on paws to protect them from drying out and getting cracked.
 (Note: Dogs will lick anything you put on them, so please make sure it is free of harmful chemicals; that’s why I suggest going with a natural and safe product.)

 5. As mentioned above, use only a Pet Safe Ice Melt when needed.

 Pro Tip: If it is too cold outside (usually under 20 degrees), don’t take your dog outside.
 Just like for people, it could be dangerous to your dog’s health, and they could get frostbite.
 Take them out for a bathroom break and bring them right back in on those days.
 Find some fun indoor activities for them to do instead of their daily walk.

 The Protection For Dog’s Paws In The Extreme Winter Weather:

-So now you can see – that we do need to protect our dog’s paws in winter.
+So now you can see – that we need to protect our dog’s paws in winter.

-Also, one of the most critical steps from above, I think you can take is by using a safe, natural lubricant on the paws – it will help protect and moisturize them against the cold elements.
+Also, one of the most critical steps from above, I think you can take is to use a safe, natural lubricant on the paws – it will help protect and moisturize them against the cold elements.